DiMarzio Tone Zone

 The benchmark is a damaged Duncan JB model in Eddie’s 5150 Kramer guitar.
 It’s down to the two DiMarzio bridge models under consideration.
 It is Steve Lukather that makes the final call for an indecisive Eddie.
 The winner has the new “airbucker” technology and goes on to a history all it’s own.
 But what of the runner up?
 Turns our that it’s already a favorite within the corridors of DiMarzio.
 So much so that it gets a release a year later, as… wait for it… the Tone Zone.

 Yes.
 Dual Resonance is also one of the gifts that keeps giving from the EVH Music Man pickup demos.
 To be clear, this is what the Tone Zone has.
 And not the airbucker tech.
-The final EVH selection has the air tech, but not the dual resonance.
+The final EVH selection has the air tech (in the neck pickup), but not the dual resonance.

 Dual Resonance is basically mis-matched coils.
 Coils being imperfectly matched is not all that much of a big deal.
 It’s common for several pickup companies to allow about a 5% variance.
 But dual resonance is an intentional mis-matching of the coils to produce a specific “tuning” of the pickup’s voice.